 Christine Baker is an author and screenwriter whose stories feature female characters spanning history.

-The Sundance Screenwriters Lab named Christine a finalist, placing her feature film script based on the life of Emily Dickinson in the top 10 out of 10,000 entries in 2011.
-ROWING IN EDEN is currently in pre-production with M.Y.R.A.
-Entertainment (CALL ME BY YOUR NAME) and will be directed by Academy-Award nominated Ellen Kuras.
+The Sundance Screenwriters Lab named Christine a finalist, placing her feature film script, DEAR EMILY, based on the life of Emily Dickinson, in the top 10 out of 10,000 entries in 2011.
+M.Y.R.A.
+Entertainment (CALL ME BY YOUR NAME) purchased it.

-Her feature film script AGENT 355, about America's first female spy, was named a Semi-Finalist (Top 100) of Table Read My Screenplay Chicago.
+Her feature film script AGENT 355, about America's first female spy, was named a 2022 Table Read My Screenplay Virtual Genre Competition Semifinalist, 2021 Table Read My Screenplay Top 100 History/Biopic, 2020 Quarterfinalist for Your Script Produced!
+Studios: Season 2, and a 2018 Semifinalist (Top 100) of Table Read My Screenplay Chicago.

-Christine writes contemporary lesbian romance novels, poetry, and short stories under the pseudonym Lucy J. Madison including A Recipe for Love: A Lesbian Culinary Romance, Personal Foul, I.V.
+Christine writes contemporary LGBTQ+ romance novels, poetry, and short stories under the pseudonym Lucy J. Madison including A Recipe for Love, Personal Foul, I.V.
 Poems, and In the Direction of the Sun.
-The Lesbian Review named Personal Foul as one of the top 10 Lesbian Sports Romances.
+The Lesbian Review named Personal Foul (Labrador Publishing) as one of the top 10 Lesbian Sports Romances.
 In the Direction of the Sun was named a 2018 Best Book Awards Finalist.

 A former standout college basketball player, Christine is the author of Why She Plays: The World of Women’s Basketball (University of Nebraska Press 2008).
-She is considered an expert on sports journalism for women, Title IX, and women’s sports participation, for which the Women’s Sports Foundation named her a finalist for a Billie Award in Journalism in 2009.
+She is considered an expert on sports journalism for women, Title IX, and women’s sports participation.
+The Women’s Sports Foundation named her a finalist for a Billie Award in Journalism in 2009.